rchadgray/RPI_HQ_AddText_AllSky/README.md

 Right now just a proof of concept.

-Needs compression on saved JPG or something.
-File size is 5megs compared to original AllSky 30k.

 Also needs logic for after midnight to get the proper date to continue processing images.